skip to main |

 Mount St. Helens [US Forest Service] Erupted in1980 [Wikipedia], blasting more than a cubic kilometer skyward, obliterating in that moment what had been a pristine wilderness park, turning much of it into a barren moonscape.

-Today, more than a quarter of a century later, areas of the park that have been under the stewardship of logging companies have been replanted with thick forests, albeit of far less diversity than would occur naturally.
+Today, some 30 years on, areas of the park that have been under the stewardship of logging companies have been replanted with thick forests, albeit of far less diversity than would occur naturally.
 Some large areas of the park have not been artificially replanted.
 There, the post-eruption conditions have been largely left alone except for restoration of a few roads and installation of several view points and associated parking areas, allowing nature to take its course and heal itself at its own pace, and providing an opportunity to observe, document, and learn from this experience.

 Today, much of the blast zone is still fairly barren.
 Spirit Lake remains full of the logs of trees that were blown down in the eruption, covering about 1/3 of the lake surface, floating back and forth at the whim of the winds.
 In and around the blast areas though, clear signs are everywhere of life reasserting itself.
 Within the last 5 years or so, small trees that had emerged between the fallen trunks of their predecessors have begun to grow taller.
 Birds and other wildlife are increasingly found in these areas.
 It's not hard to imagine in another 25-30 years, this area will look much as it did before the eruption.